BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

-Modern Bitcoin wallet can generate as many addresses as you need (using a standard called Hierarchical Deterministic Wallets, specified in [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"}).
+Modern Bitcoin wallet can generate as many addresses as you need.
 Note that addresses are generated on your own computer.
 There is no centralized system to verify or approve them.

 It is best practice to use a new address for every transaction as it makes it easier to identify them.
 There are also privacy benefits, as transaction data is public and re-using addresses allows for tracing of your financial habits.